 6. Photography has the power to move us

-Photography, at its best, is a powerful language which speaks to our emotions.
-It allows us to tell our story and show others our framing of the world around us.
+Photography, at its best, is a powerful language that speaks to our emotions.
+It allows us to tell our story and shows others our framing of the world around us.

 Hopefully, you now have a better sense of the different reasons people pursue photography – and why photography is important.

 Why do you do photography?
 What motivates you to keep taking pictures?
 What is it about photography that inspires you?